PicsArt/cppbind/docs/04_advanced_features/03_snippets.rst

 Snippets
 ^^^^^^^^

-To generate wrapper codes for target language we use snippets which are described in YAML files.
+To generate binding codes for target language we use snippets which are described in YAML files.
 We use **jinja2** template language to describe the logic inside snippets.
 Later we pass appropriate context to these snippets and render them.

 We have three types of snippets: `code` snippets, `type converter` snippets and `action` snippets.